Keells Food Products

-Keells Food Products PLC is a processed meat company in Sri Lanka.
-The company was incorporated in 1982 and was listed on the Colombo Stock Exchange in the following year.
-The company's Keells Krest brand has been the market leader in the processed meat market segment for thirty years.
-Keells Food Products' brand value is among the 100 most valuable brands in Sri Lanka.
-Hotels and airlines have remained long-term clients of Keells Food Products.
+Keells Food Products PLC is a processed meat company, headquartered in Colombo, Sri Lanka.

 History

 Keells Food Products was founded in 1982 and listed on the Colombo Stock Exchange in the following year.
 In 1992, the government decided to impose a 30% luxury item tax on processed meat reducing the profits of the company.
 Keells Food Products acquired D&W Foods Ltd in Pannala for LKR700 million in 2012.
 With the acquisition, the production capacity was doubled.
 D&W Foods Ltd is a Board of Investment of Sri Lanka-approved project that was set up as a joint venture with a Belgian company to produce Frankfurter sausages for the export market.
 The company's corporate social responsibility project won an award at Ceylon Chamber of Commerce's 2012 Corporate Citizen Awards.
 Keells Food partnered with Sri Lanka Cricket to sponsor the South African cricket team's 2014 Sri Lanka tour.
 The company has been a long-term patron of cricket in Sri Lanka.